GLOBAL ECONOMY-Euro woes deepen, China, US improve a bit

 * U.S. manufacturing improves, outlook still cloudy

-NEW YORK, Oct 24 (Reuters) - Euro zone businesses suffered another dismal month in October, suggesting the economy may be headed for a deeper recession than expected, but conditions improved slightly for U.S. and Chinese manufacturers.
+NEW YORK/LONDON, Oct 24 (Reuters) - Euro zone businesses suffered another dismal month in October as factory output plunged in Germany, the area’s top economy and exporter, while conditions improved slightly for U.S. and Chinese manufacturers.

-In Europe, a slump that began with a debt crisis in Greece had spread across the 17-country euro zone as factory output in Germany, the region’s biggest economy and top exporter, plunged.

-The malaise indicated the downturn could accelerate over the final months of the year, deepening a euro zone recession.

-“It’s very disappointing.
-It’s a depressing scenario, as things are getting worse,” said Chris Williamson, chief economist at financial data firm Markit.
+Deteriorating conditions across Europe suggested the downturn in the 17-country euro zone would accelerate over the last three months of the year, according to Chris Williamson, chief economist at financial data firm Markit.

-Markit’s Composite Purchasing Managers’ Index (PMI) for the euro zone, which polls some 5,000 businesses, fell to 45.8 this month, its lowest reading since June 2009.
-It has been below the 50 mark that separates growth from contraction since February.
+Markit’s Composite Purchasing Managers’ Index (PMI) for the euro zone, which polls around 5,000 businesses across the 17-nation bloc, fell to 45.8 this month, its lowest reading since June 2009.
+The index has now been below the 50 mark that separates growth from contraction since February.

 Things were a bit brighter in North America and Asia.

-A survey showed China, the world’s second largest economy, was recovering from its weakest period of growth in three years.
+A survey showed China, the world’s second largest economy and a major exporter, was slowly recovering from its weakest period of growth in three years.
 While manufacturing contracted for a 12th straight month, output hit a three-year high and order books were their most robust since April.

-The outlook was a bit more tempered in the United States.
-Its manufacturing sector managed to grow this month with Markit’s manufacturing PMI index edging up to 51.3, but weak overseas demand and uncertainty surrounding U.S. elections and fiscal policy suggested its recent difficulties were not over.
+The outlook was a bit more tempered in the United States .
+Its manufacturing sector managed to grow this month with Markit’s manufacturing PMI index edging up to 51.3, bu t falling overseas demand and uncertainty surrounding U.S. elections and fiscal policy suggested the sector’s recent struggles would continue in the months ahead.

 “Europe is still struggling a lot and it’s the United States’ trading partner.
 There are some concerns about the fiscal cliff as well as the U.S. Presidential election,” said Robert Van Batenburg, head of global research at Louis Capital Markets in New York.
 “There is some measure of hope out there, but I‘m skeptical about what will happen between now and March.”